can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 freedom and flexibility when using them.

-First of all, generic function dispatch against all it's arguments and second all of the arguments can be of any type and not some object hierarchy.
+First of all, generic function dispatch against all it's arguments and second, all of the arguments can be of any type and not some object hierarchy.
 What the means that it's very easy to build recursive implementations that do some preliminary work with arguments and then call the same function again which makes generic function dispatch